What Is Alpha in Mutual Funds?

 Why Is Alpha Important in Mutual Funds?

-Investors always aim for higher returns, but achieving this while managing risk effectively is the true art of investing.
+Investors always aim for higher returns, but achieving this while managing risk effectively is an important part of investing.
 That’s where alpha in mutual funds becomes vital.
 Here’s why:

-• Performance indicator: Alpha shows how much better (or worse) a fund has performed compared to its benchmark.
+● Performance indicator: Alpha shows how well-performed (or worse) a fund has performed in relation to its benchmark.

-• Portfolio efficiency: Helps investors identify funds that are efficiently utilising risk to deliver better returns.
+● Portfolio efficiency: Helps investors recognise funds that efficiently use risk to generate better returns.

 Formula for Alpha in Mutual Funds